ReturnInfinity/BMFS/README.md

 ## Prerequisites

-GCC (C compiler) is required for building the BMFS disk utility.
+The scripts in this repo depend on a Debian-based Linux system like [Ubuntu](https://www.ubuntu.com/download/desktop) or [Elementary](https://elementary.io). macOS is also supported.

+- [GCC](https://gcc.gnu.org) - C compiler for building C/C++ applications.

-In Ubuntu this can be completed with the following command:
+In Linux this can be completed with the following command:

-	sudo apt-get install gcc
+	sudo apt install gcc

 ## Building BMFS

-    make
+    ./build.sh

 *You can copy the bmfs binary to a location in the system path for ease of use*